mkelley/sbpy/docs/sbpy/activity/dust.rst

    ...     t=comet.t,
    ...     frame="icrs",
    ... )
-   >>> syn = Syn(comet, betas, ages, observer=observer)
+   >>> dust = SynGenerator(comet, betas, ages, observer=observer)
-   >>> syn.solve()
+   >>> dust.solve()

-With the observer and coordinate frames defined, the syndyne and synchrone methods will return `astropy.coordinates.SkyCoord` objects that represent the sky positions of the test particles.
+With the observer and coordinate frames defined, the generated syndynes and synchrones will have a ``coords`` attribute, which is an `astropy.coordinates.SkyCoord` object representing the sky positions of the test particles.
 Here, we print a sample of the coordinates:

 .. doctest-requires:: scipy

-   >>> beta, states, coords = syn.get_syndyne(0)
+   >>> syndyne = dust.syndyne(0)
-   >>> print("\n".join(coords[::5].to_string("hmsdms", precision=0)))
+   >>> print("\n".join(syndyne.coords[::5].to_string("hmsdms", precision=0)))
    20h59m23s -35d18m48s
-   21h00m12s -35d12m20s
-   21h02m03s -34d53m54s
-   21h04m03s -34d26m49s
-   21h05m29s -33d55m36s
+   21h00m08s -35d12m50s
+   21h01m53s -34d55m44s
+   21h03m49s -34d30m22s
+   21h05m19s -34d00m41s
+   21h05m59s -33d30m26s

 Source object's projected orbit
 -------------------------------

 Calculating the positions of the projected orbit of the source object may be helpful for interpreting an observation or a set of syndynes.
-They are calculated with the :func:`~sbpy.activity.dust.synydnes.Syn.get_orbit` method:
+They are calculated with the :func:`~sbpy.activity.dust.syndynes.SynGenerator.source_orbit` method:

 .. doctest-requires:: scipy

    >>> dt = np.linspace(-2, 2) * u.d
-   >>> orbit, coords = syn.get_orbit(dt)
+   >>> orbit, coords = dust.source_orbit(dt)

 Using other dynamical models
 ----------------------------

 `sbpy`'s built-in models solve the equations of motion for dust grains given two-body dynamics.
 Users may provide their own models in order to, e.g., improve code performance, add planetary perturbations, model grain fragmentation, etc..
-Use the `~sbpy.dynamics.SolarGravityAndRadiationPressure` class as a template.
+Use the `~sbpy.dynamics.models.SolarGravityAndRadiationPressure` class as a template.

 In this example, we compute the syndynes of a comet orbiting β Pic (1.8 solar masses) by sub-classing ``SolarGravityAndRadiationPressure`` and updating :math:`GM`, the mass of the star times the gravitational constant: